ava-labs/avalanche-network-runner/README.md

 As you can see, some fields of the config must be set, while others will be auto-generated if not provided.
 The following node configuration fields will be overwritten, even if provided:

-- API port
-- P2P (staking) port
-- Paths to files such as the genesis, node config, etc.
+- Paths to files such as the genesis, cert/key files, node config, etc.
-- Log/database directories
 - Bootstrap IPs/IDs (the user specifies which nodes are beacons, but doesn't directly provide bootstrap IPs/IDs.)
-- Network ID (any network id info in avalanchego confs will be overwritten by the user specified network id at network conf)

 A node's configuration may include fields that are specific to the type of network runner being used (see `ImplSpecificConfig` in the struct above.)
 For example, a node running in a Kubernetes cluster has a config field that specifies the Docker image that the node runs,